The best savings accounts (October 2024)

-After a few years of improving savings rates, thanks largely due to the Bank of England base interest rate increases since 2021, we’re starting to see most rates start to drop back a lot, and that could continue for the rest of 2024.
+After a few years of improving savings rates, thanks largely to the Bank of England base interest rate increases since 2021, we’re starting to see most rates drop back a lot, which could continue for the rest of 2024 and into 2025.

 You want to make sure you’re getting the best rate on your savings, and this article will take you through the best options right now.